ibraheemdev/go-chat/README.md

 Next, the HTTP handler starts the client's `writePump` method as a goroutine.
 This method transfers messages from the client's send channel to the websocket connection.
-The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.
+The writer method exits when the channel is closed by the room or there's an error writing to the websocket connection.

 Finally, the HTTP handler calls the client's `readPump` method.
-This method transfers inbound messages from the websocket to the hub.
+This method reads the messages into a Message struct.
+This is when database calls or other logic should be handled.
+It then marshals it and transfers inbound messages from the websocket to the room.

 WebSocket connections [support one concurrent reader and one concurrent writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
 The